AxC1271/RISC-V-CPU/RISCVProcessor/README.md

 ```

 ### Memory-Mapped I/O and Assembly
 Writing to the address 0xFFFF0000 triggers a display update on the 7-segment.
 This mimics a simplified printf() behavior.
+The goal is to eventually take assembly code like this and convert it into our 32-bit instructions by referring to our ISA.

 ```asm
 .data